MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/workforce-analysis-power-bi-content-pack.md

 # required metadata

 title: Workforce metrics Power BI content
-description: This topic describes the Dynamics 365 for Operations - Workforce Metrics Power BI content.
-It explains how to access the reports that are included in the content pack, and provides information about the data model and entities that were used to build the content pack.
+description: This topic describes the Workforce metrics Power BI content.
+It explains how to access the reports and provides information about the data model and entities that were used to build the content pack.
-author: twheeloc
+author: jcart1106
 manager: AnnBe
-ms.date: 04/04/2017
+ms.date: 06/16/2017
 ms.topic: article
 ms.prod:
-ms.service: dynamics-ax-platform
+ms.service: dynamics-ax-applications
 ms.technology:

 # optional metadata